 In 1906 the gas was replaced by petroleum, and in 1934 a contract was signed with the DC power plant at Liver Mill to supply electricity.

 Working with the lighthouse

-The lighthouse was manned from the start by a lighthouse master, a lighthouse assistant and a lighthouse keeper.
-The work was often tiring - especially during the first years of gas operation.
-When the weather was stormy it was important to look for ships in distress.
+The lighthouse was staffed from the start with a lighthouse keeper, a lighthouse assistant and a lighthouse keeper.
+The work was often tiring - not least the first years of gas operation.
+In storms, ships in distress had to be kept in check.
 The birds that had flown towards the lens house were to be collected for the Zoological Museum.
-Machines had to be kept in working order, the buildings had to be chalked and painted inside and out, and the sand kept from the door.
+Machines had to be kept functional, the buildings had to be whitewashed and painted outside and inside, and the sand had to be kept from the door.

 The coastal degradation causes the cliff to move further and further inland and the sand dune is constantly changing.
 In 1992, the fight against the sand was completely abandoned and the sand was allowed to "eat" the lighthouse buildings.

 OpdagDanmark's tips for Rubjerg Knude

 - Visit Rubjerg Knude at least once and preferably at different seasons.
 The scenery changes completely and the area is also wonderful in the winter.

 - Many choose the obvious route - park in the usual parking lot and walk via the road directly to the lighthouse.
 Try to make the trip to Rubjerg Knude Klitplantage, located a little further south of the well-known parking lot.
 Here you will experience the amazing landscape in a different way - and wander through an old cemetery and old tombstones.